 In response, the Indonesian government is working to transform degraded areas into productive land, to benefit local communities, businesses and the environment.
 It has set ambitious energy targets – aiming to have 23 percent of all energy supplied by renewables in 2025, and 25 percent in 2030.

-Seeking a solution to both challenges, several of Indonesia’s Ministries initiated a decade-long process to explore native species that could produce valuable commodities and restore land at the same time; the kemiri sunan tree (Reutealis Trisperma) emerged as a promising contender owing to its unique ability to grow in highly degraded areas and challenging weather conditions.
+Seeking a solution to both challenges, several of Indonesia’s Ministries initiated a decade-long process to explore native species that could produce valuable commodities and restore land at the same time; the kemiri sunan tree (Reutealis Trisperma) emerged as a promising contender as it has a unique ability to grow in highly degraded areas and challenging weather conditions.

 The oil extracted from the kernel of the kemiri sunan can be processed into a high quality biofuel that is far more efficient in engines than fossil fuel diesel as well as other biodiesels, including Jatropha.
 It also claims the highest oil production yield per hectare compared to other vegetable oils: more than double that of palm oil produced for biodiesel purposes.